auriq/essentia_docs/source/reference/manpages/aq_udb.rst

 .. _`-c`:

 ``-c ColName [ColName ...]``
-  Export output option.
+  Select columns to output during an export.
-  Select the columns from the table/vector being exported to output.
+  Available selections are columns from the table/vector being exported and/or columns from the Var vector.
-  Var table columns can also be selected.
-  Without this, all columns in the table/vector being exported will be selected.
+  Default output includes all columns in the table/vector being exported.

   Example:

    ::

-    sh# aq_udb -exp Test ... -c Test_Col1 ...
+    $ aq_udb -exp Test ... -c Test_Col1 ...
 Test_ColN Var_Col1 ...
 Var_ColN

-  * Output Var table columns along with columns from Test.
+  * Output Var vector columns along with columns from Test.
     Even though Test_Col* are normally exported by default, they must be listed explicitly in order to include any Var_Col*.